deccs/stanford-machine-learning/README.md

 ## To-do

 Would love to add real time graph updates to show the cost function varying with time along with the changing straight line guesses.
-Rumour has it that matplotlib is the way but I obviously haven't done that yet.
+Rumour has it that matplotlib is the way but I obviously haven't done that yet. -- Have now done this, shows I've got some fairly major problems.
+Currently the most likely candidate is the calculation of the partial derivatives.
+I've derived these by hand and they look legit, currently investigating my (supposed) understanding of the zip function and list comprehension.